The Course Syllabus

 Suggested Language for Closed-Book Examinations

 The examinations in this course are all closed-book, so you are NOT permitted to access any of the course materials, including your notes, during the exam.
 You are NOT to use any search engines or other programs except for the program required to complete the exam.
 You are also NOT to communicate with anyone about the exam during the scheduled write time or after the examination – you are to work independently.
 Communication with other students (written, text, verbal, etc.) is not permitted and will constitute Academic Misconduct.
-If you violate these conditions you have engaged in Academic Misconduct and will be subject to the consequences articulated in the Academic Integrity section [insert link in your course syllabus].

 Students will be asked to acknowledge the academic integrity pledge prior to completing the examination. [include this statement only if you intend to use this pledge] & [instructors, please include a reference to the software being used (i.e., Respondus Lockdown Browser, Proctorio) and exam invigilation procedures]